Salivary Gland Surgery

 We are ideally placed to see patients in Ashford, Maidstone, Canterbury, Folkestone, Dover and surrounding villages.

 You can use your private medical insurance or pay for your Salivary Gland Surgery treatment.
-We offer competitive, fixed price packages as well as the ability to spread the cost of your treatment over a number of months.
+We offer competitive, fixed price packages.
 If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.

 Why One Healthcare